ludocode/onramp/docs/virtual-machine.md

 Note that a 32-bit two's complement arithmetic right shift produces different results; you must be careful to perform an unsigned (logical) shift.
 Signed right shift is simulated by the `shrs` instruction in compound assembly.

-The VM is allowed to assume that `arg2` is always in the range of 0 to 31 inclusive; for example, it may ignore all but the low five bits.
-(Debugging VMs halt the program and report an error if `arg2` is 32 or larger.)
+The behaviour is undefined if `arg2` is 32 or larger.
+(The VM can assume that `arg2` is always in the range of 0 to 31 inclusive; for example, it may ignore all but the low five bits.
+The VM may also crash or corrupt memory if `arg2` is 32 or larger.
+Debugging VMs halt and report an error if `arg` is 32 or larger.)